 How to Get a Cambodia Visa on Arrival | Cambodia

-how to get a cambodia visa on arrival, Siem Reap Airport
+How to get a Cambodia visa on arrival, Siem Reap Airport

 Getting a tourist visa for Cambodia ‘The Kingdom of Wonder’ is one of the most straightforward immigration processes we’ve experienced so far when travelling.
 UK citizens and many other nationalities can get a 30-day Cambodia visa on arrival (VOA).

 It should be noted that some ASEAN nationalities are exempt from needing a Cambodia visa for a specified number of days; whilst some nationalities aren’t eligible for a Cambodia visa on arrival and have to obtain one in advance.
-More detail can be found on the Royal Embassy of Cambodia website.
+More details can be found on the Royal Embassy of Cambodia website.

 How to Get a Cambodia Visa on Arrival